Newcastle railway station: Inauguration

-Expansion of the station
+Expansion

 In the 1860s, the passenger train service was increasing considerably, especially as branch lines opened, six platforms were increased to nine in 1871 and to twelve in 1877, and then to fifteen in 1894: an additional through island platform was provided in 1871, occupying space formerly in use for stabling carriages.
 Increase in traffic continued, as also increasing train lengths and it was clear that a major extension of the station was essential.
 Newcastle had been given city status in 1882 and was supportive of the work, seeing it as a civic improvement.
 Forth Street was displaced southwards and two new trainshed roofs covered a southward extension of the station; in addition a large expansion to the east took place, with additional bay platforms there on the north side of the former bays.
 The original through track was blocked to form east and west bays, so that there were still only three through platform lines.
 This work was completed in 1894.

 The new group of bay platforms at the east end had their own concourse quadrangle, known at the time as the "Tynemouth Square".
 There was a separate booking hall for those local services.
 At this stage the roof covered seven and a half acres in area; there were fifteen platforms with a length of 3000 yd.